lamchristine/wtf_app/README.md

 * SASS

 Existing Features:
-* Dyanmic Google Map with geolocation capabilities
+* Dynamic Google Map with geolocation capabilities
 * Unique Bootstrap icons
 * A user can create a profile and upload an individual avatar
 * A user can post an event using their current location, or using a typed-in address